Orbit-RIP/Mars/docs/duels.md

 Duels, previously referred to as invites, let players / parties start matches with other players / parties.

-A previous (bad) implementation exists [here](https://github.com/FrozenOrb/PotPvP/tree/master/potpvp-player/src/main/java/net/frozenorb/potpvp/player/invite), however it should only be used for reference for lapses in documentation.
+A previous (bad) implementation exists [here](https://github.com/FrozenOrb/PotPvP/tree/master/potpvp-lobby/src/main/java/net/frozenorb/potpvp/lobby/invite), however it should only be used for reference for lapses in documentation.
 See Technical Notes section for more.

 # Intro

 Duels can exist in player vs player or party vs party variations.
 When sent via /duel, a message is sent to the target of the duel (either a player or a party) informing them of the duel and offering clickable buttons to accept the duel.
 Duels cannot be explicitly declined, only ignored.
 When mutual duels have been sent (ex A sends a duel invite to B, B then sends A a duel invite for the same kit type), the duel invite is automatically accepted.
 Duel invites expire after 30 seconds, and should respect the [setting](https://github.com/FrozenOrb/PotPvP-SI/blob/master/src/main/java/net/frozenorb/potpvp/setting/Setting.java#L64) available to some players.
-Players can only send/receive invites when they're in a player (when `Practice.getInstance().getMatchHandler().isPlayingOrSpectatingMatch(Player)` is false)
+Players can only send/receive invites when they're in a lobby (when `PotPvPSI.getInstance().getMatchHandler().isPlayingOrSpectatingMatch(Player)` is false)

 # Commands